Water, Waste and Energy – How to bring themes of sustainability into the classroom

 The course has been approved by the NYC Department of Education’s After School Professional Development Program [ASPDP] and is offered 3 times a year.
 Participating teachers will receive 3 professional credits for the course, which can be applied to the NYS 175 hour professional development requirement.

 Sessions will be conducted at the Sun Works Center at P.S.
-333 or at PS84 in Williamsburg by NYSW science teacher Shakira Provasoli.
+333 by NYSW science teacher Shakira Provasoli.
 The course syllabus received a score of 15 out of 16 points when evaluated for content by the ASPDP.

 Participating teachers will be provided all associated materials, including small hydroponic kits and composting bins for classroom use.
 Guest speakers include representatives from NY Sun Works; +POOL, NYC H20; The Zero Waste Schools Initiative – as well as Sustainability Education Advocates and Museum & Art Educators.